 A.M.A. and the Volstead Act.
 Calif West Med, 1927, 26(6), 808

-AF of L. Nat Comm for Modification of the Volstead Act.
-Report of the First National Conference (of) Labor’s National Committee for Modification of the Volstead Act.
-Washington, DC: Labor’s National Committee for Modification of the Volstead Act, 1931.
+AF of L. Report of the First National Conference (of) Labor’s National Committee for Modification of the Volstead Act.
+Wash: AF of L, 1931.

 Battaglia, J. Why the Volstead Act is Unconstitutional.
 NY: s.n., 1932.